pitroldev/countdown-movie-app/README.md

 # Description:

-An identical copy of App from the Countdown Movie made with React Native in 1 day.
+An identical copy of App from the Countdown Movie made with React Native.